How To Hold A Box Jellyfish - By Philippines Big Dream Boatman Finn Snow

 The title of his video is 'How To Juggle BOX JELLYFISH (Blindfolded)'.
-Sorry that should be, 'How To Safely Hold BOX JELLYFISH (Coron Palawan)'.
+Sorry, that should be, 'How To Safely Hold BOX JELLYFISH (Coron Palawan)'.

 Keep in mind that box jellyfish are widely known as the world's most venomous animal.
 Dozens of innocent victims are killed by them every year in the Philippines, mainly children.

-Unless you want to indulge in the endless narcissism of the perfect Finn Snow and his model side-kick who vainly attempt to eclipse a stunning Philippines' backdrop, fast-forward to around 6:50 minutes.
+So, unless you want to indulge in the endless narcissism of the perfect Finn Snow and his model side-kick who vainly attempt to eclipse a stunning Philippines' backdrop, fast-forward to around 6:50 minutes.